OleHolmNielsen/Slurm_tools/partitions/README.md

 -------------------------

 Print a Slurm cluster partition status overview with 1 line per partition.
+Color coding helps locating under- or over-utilized partitions.

-This is really useful for users who want to find out which partitions are lightly or heavily loaded, so that they can select a partition which will run their jobs sooner.
+This is really useful for users who want to find out which partitions are lightly or heavily loaded, so that they can easily select a partition which will run their jobs sooner.
+System administrators can get a quick overview of the system load.

 Usage
 -----